Bachelor of Arts in History

 In addition to university-wide scholarships, you could be a candidate for the Fair-Robinson Scholarship, the Patricia Bradley Memorial Scholarship, the Don Dodd History Prize, or the Dr. Richard Evans Morse Memorial History Prize.

-With this bachelor’s degree as your educational foundation, you have many career possibilities.
 Note: Salaries vary depending on several factors including your level of experience, education, training, demographics, and industry.
 Here is a sampling of the future job growth and salaries according to the U.S. Bureau of Labor Statistics.

 At AUM’s College of Liberal Arts and Social Sciences, you will have powerful learning experiences, working side by side with professors who have real-world experience.

-Our academic departments include Communication and Theatre, Criminal Justice, Economics, English and Philosophy, Fine Arts, History and World Languages and Cultures, Political Science and Public Administration, Sociology, Anthropology and Social Work, and Army ROTC.
+Our academic departments include Communication and Theatre, Criminal Justice, Economics, English and Philosophy, Fine Arts, History and World Cultures, Political Science and Public Administration, Sociology, Anthropology and Social Work, and Army ROTC.
 To help you pay for college, you might qualify for one of our scholarships.

 In-Class